klpod221/lesson-plan/SQL/Part4.md

 AND node.category_id = 5
 ORDER BY child.lft;

--- Tìm cây phân cấp đến gốc
+-- Find hierarchy path to root
 SELECT parent.*
 FROM Categories AS node,
      Categories AS parent